lukasz-lobocki/helper_admin/homelab/README.md

     # ports:
       # - "53:53/tcp"
       # - "53:53/udp"
-      # - "67:67/udp" # Only required if you are using Pi-hole as your DHCP server
+      # - "67:67/udp" # Only required if using Pi-hole as DHCP server
       # - "80:80/tcp"
     network_mode: host
     environment: